Blog

 A small change at the top of the dashboard can throw off everything below it.
 To make matters worse, even basic style tweaks—like changing font colors—often require clunky scripting that doesn’t always work as expected.

-Sisense users on G2 also shared the same sentiments.
+Sisense users on G2 also shared their frustration with Sisense's ease of use

 Despite offering customization options, its reliance on JavaScript can lead to inconsistent results.
 Users on Reddit also highlighted issues where scripts only partially execute, leading to unpredictable outcomes and increased troubleshooting time.
 You might end up spending more time fixing errors than actually building out your analytics.